carbon-language/carbon-lang/mlir/docs/PassManagement.md

 passes are taking the most time to execute, as well as how much of an effect a pass has on the total execution time of the pipeline.
 Users can enable this instrumentation directly on the PassManager via `enableTiming`.
-This instrumentation is also made available in mlir-opt via the `-pass-timing` flag.
+This instrumentation is also made available in mlir-opt via the `-mlir-timing` flag.
 The PassTiming instrumentation provides several different display modes for the timing results, each of which is described below: